tzlaine/text/README.md

 # text

-This library includes three layers:

-- The string layer, a set of types that constitute "a better std::string"
+### Motivation
+C and C++ are the only major production languages that do not have robust Unicode support.
+This library attempts to provide that support for C++.

+This library provides a Unicode implementation suitable for use by anyone — including those who know next to nothing about Unicode.

+### Features
+- Iterators, views, and algorithms that convert among UTF-8, UTF-16, and UTF-32.

+- An implementation of the Unicode algorithms for dealing with encodings, normalization, text segmentation, etc.

+- A family of types for use in Unicode-aware text processing.
+This includes text, text_view, rope, and rope_view.

-- The Unicode layer, consisting of the Unicode algorithms and data
+- Code familiarity -- all of the above types and algorithms work like the STL containers and algorithms.
-- The text layer, a set of types like the string layer types, but providing transparent Unicode support

 This library targets submission to Boost and eventual standardization.